maddox05/mirrify/onepager/docs/guide.md

 Mirrify works by:

 1. Opening a browser session
+2. Opening the network panel & disabling caching
-2. Recording all requests made by the browser
+3. Recording all requests made by the browser
-3. Saving these files in an organized structure
+4. Saving these files in an organized structure
-4. Enabling you to recreate or analyze the site offline
+5. Enabling you to recreate or analyze the site offline

 ## How Files Are Stored